 A great quote can capture attention

-There are many types of quotes you could use in your nonprofit storytelling work.
-The exact types of quotes you choose to use will depend on your goal for the story, the audience, and the context.
-These three elements will help you make a strategic decision about the best kind of quote (or quotes) to use.
+You can use many types of quotes in your nonprofit storytelling work.
+The exact types of quotes you choose will depend on your goal for the story, the audience, and the context.
+These elements will help you make a strategic decision about the best kind of quote (or quotes) to use.

 Quotes from Clients or Beneficiaries of Your Nonprofit's Mission

 One of the most popular types of stories to tell is an impact story.
 Impact stories directly connect donors to the work that they fund and that can be incredibly powerful in a fundraising appeal.
 Many impact stories will talk about a specific client or beneficiary of the organization's work.
 Using a direct quote (or several) from the client can add depth to the story and ultimately be a more empowering storytelling experience for the client.

 Back on My Feet does a great job incorporating quotes into this video story.